zanonnicola/llfk/src/pages/workshops-en/older-kids-fun-wednesday/index.md

 date: '2018-04-27'
 lng: en
 color: '#47888B'
-title: Fun Wednesday
+title: Fun Wednesday workshop
-metaDescription: lorem ipsum
+metaDescription: >-
+  Our Wednesday workshops are the perfect opportunity for kids to take a break from school and develop their creative skills, while practicing English.
+Our workshops take place in the Rond-point de Paris neighbourhood, a few minutes away from Nantes city center.
+Car park and transport facilities nearby.
-contentTitle: Fun Wednesday workshop
+contentTitle: 'Fun Wednesday '
 gallery: a
 age: 6-11
 when: 'Wednesdays, from 9.30am to 11.30am'
 where: 77 rue de la Tullaye<br />44300 Nantes
-price: 95€/month<br /> lorem ipsum PRICE
+price: 75€ per month
 ---
-On Wednesday, children meet at our Lab for a moment of fun discovery and experimentation: fine arts, DIY, STEM (Science, Technology, Engineering and Mathematics) projects, cooking, gardening… and all through English of course!
-For kids, it’s also an opportunity to have a bit of a break in the middle of the week, be in an environment that is different from school and feels a little bit more like home.
-Children get to try out and discover new disciplines while learning a lot of new things.
+The Fun Wednesday workshop is first and foremost the opportunity for kids to take a break from the week in a warm and welcoming environment, our Lab, located in the heart of a garden and designed specifically for them.
+Every Wednesday morning, from 9.30am to 11.30am, we give children the opportunity to practice English, while experiencing a great deal of creative activities: STEM (Science, Technology, Engineering and Mathematics), fine arts, gardening, cooking and much more!
+Workshops are organized in small groups, with children of similar ages and are carried out in English only.
+The topics and projects are set on a quarterly basis, in accordance with the interests and level of development of the children.

 > Interested in the Fun Wednesday workshop but not available on Wednesday morning?
 Please [get in touch with us](/en/contact-us), we're in the process of creating the groups and may be able to open a new workshop on that day.